 If the status LED doesn't light green, check the polarity of the batteries.
+Check rechargeable batteries for a full charge.
 If you see any other flashing signal from the LED, refer to the chart on page 29 to identify the code.

-Use the Right Batteries

-Your transmitter uses

-AA batteries.
-Use new

-alkaline batteries.
-Do

-not use rechargeable AA

-cells to power the TQi

-transmitter, as they will not

-provide sufficient voltage

-for optimum transmitter

-performance.
+Use the Right Batteries Your transmitter uses AA batteries.
+Use new alkaline batteries.
+Do not use rechargeable AA cells to power the TQi transmitter, as they will not provide sufficient voltage for optimum transmitter performance.